kelektiv/node-cron/README.md

 **Month indexing went from `0-11` to `1-12`.
 So you need to increment all numeric months by 1.**

-For day-of-week indexing, we only added support for `7` as Sunday, so you don't need to change anything !
+For day-of-week indexing, we only added support for `7` as Sunday, so you don't need to change anything!

 ### CronJob changes